Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 ## Updating Core dlls

 The R package keeps local copies of the necessary dlls coming from OSPSuite.Core and PK-Sim that are necessary for it to function.
 When a newer version of the .NET codebase is available, those dlls need to be updated manually.
 Those dlls reside under [OSPSuite-R/inst/lib/](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/tree/develop/inst/lib).
 Let's take f.e. the case for updating the dlls for a change in OSPSuite.Core.
 [Appveyor](https://ci.appveyor.com/) (which is OSPSuite continuous integration tool) builds the nightly of the updated develop branch.
-The build of the nightly creates some artifacts, under which als exist the dlls that need to be copied to `OSPSuite-R/inst/lib/`:
+The build of the nightly creates some artifacts, under which also exist the dlls that need to be copied to `OSPSuite-R/inst/lib/`:

 # Repository Submodules